htnk128/kotlin-ddd-sample/README.md

 # kotlin-ddd-sample

-I modeled Amazon's account function.
+This is a DDD sample using Kotlin.

-Samples of DDD using kotlin
+Modeled using Amazon's account function as a theme.

 - [Spring Boot](https://github.com/spring-projects/spring-boot)
 - [Exposed](https://github.com/JetBrains/Exposed)